JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 6. $500 * Hughes Kettner TubeMeister Deluxe 20 (14Wx6Dx6.1H, 11lbs, Speaker Off Switch, No Headphone out but XLR mic out, Silent, Configurable Cab Sim, Tube Monitoring)
 7. $500 THD Univalve (Silent, have had my eye on this for over 10 years)
 6. $700 * Laney Lionheart L5 Studio (17lbs 16Wx8Dx8H, Headphones on back, headphone level control, Aux in, XLR, Speaker Emulation On/Off, USB, Aux in on back, thick power cable, Beautiful Blue tolex, sexy as hell)
-9. $1600 Mesa Mark 5:25 (Cabinet cloned Headphone Out on the back)
+9. $1100 Mesa Mark 5:25 (17lbs, 8Hx14Wx9D, Fits on my shelves, Cabinet cloned Headphone Out on the back)

 ## Second Place Winners ##
 Pretty much nothing wrong with any of these they just aren't as high on my list as the winners above